akilajwasala/PeopleSwiftUI/README.md

 Application Includes Three main screens of

-* People - Listing people on a GridView
+* People - Listing people on a GridView, Supports pull to refresh, Pagination
 * Details - Get more details on a specific person
 * Create - Create a new person with their details.
 Please note API doesn't add to people grid view after successfully added a new user.
+You can enable haptic feadback for the success message of new person creation.

 -> App inludes Unit test cases for almost all the logics and integrations